Differences Between Debit and Credit

 |5.
 Equation||“Assets = Liabilities + Equity” is affected by debiting one account.||“Assets = Liabilities + Equity” is affected by also crediting one account.|

 |6.
-Balancing act||Under double entry system, debit alone can’t balance the whole transaction.||Similarly, credit also can’t balance the whole transaction without the assistance of debt account.|
+Balancing act||Under the double-entry system, debit alone can’t balance the whole transaction.||Similarly, credit also can’t balance the whole transaction without the assistance of a debit account.|

 |7.
-Example “Sales for cash”||As “cash” increases, we will debit “cash”.||As “sales” increases, we will credit “sales”.|
+Example “Sales for cash.”||As “cash” increases, we will debit “cash.”||As “sales” increases, we will credit “sales.”|

+Debit and credit exist together, like twins in accounting.
 If you understand one, understanding another becomes much simpler.

-The rule of debit and credit in accounting is very clear.
+The rules of accountingRules Of AccountingAccounting rules are guidelines to follow for registering daily transactions in the entity book through the double-entry system.
+Here, every transaction must have at least 2 accounts (same amount), with one being debited & the other being credited. are obvious.
 If you can just remember what increases and what decreases, you would be able to identify which account should be debited and which account should be credited.

 All you need to do is to take an example and try out.
-Pick any transaction of a business and try to record a journal entry.
+Pick any transaction of a businessTransaction Of A BusinessA business transaction is the exchange of goods or services for cash with third parties (such as customers, vendors, etc.).
+The goods involved have monetary and tangible economic value, which may be recorded and presented in the company's financial statements. and try to record a journal entry.
 You will easily be able to understand the meaning and application of debit and credit.

 Debit vs. Credit in Accounting Video